Compare Popular Online Bachelors Programs

 After passing the GED exam, access to free electronic certificates and transcripts is granted.
 Those who pass also receive one printed certificate at the cost of shipping and additional certificates and transcripts can be purchased.
 These documents can be provided to employers, colleges, and universities when needed.

-Is a GED Equal to a Diploma?
+Is it Equal to a Diploma?

 The GED is a high school equivalency diploma that can be used to qualify for jobs or to apply to degree programs offered by most colleges and universities.
 It is used just as a high school diploma would be.
 As mentioned previously, 97% of schools in the United States permit the use of GEDs.
 This includes community colleges, large universities, and private institutions.
 Prospective students should have little trouble being admitted to academic programs at these schools, especially with the GED is paired with strong SAT and/or ACT test scores.
 Likewise, most employers view the GED as equal to high school diplomas.